williamw520/zigjr/README.md

 It spawns the LSP server as a sub-process, communicating it via its stdin and stdout.
 It creates a thread for the `request_worker()` to send LSP request messages to the server's stdin, and another thread for the `response_worker()` to read LSP responses and requests from the server's stdout.

+Since a LSP server can send both responses to client's requests and its own server-to-client requests, lsp_client uses `stream.messagesByContentLength()` to handle both incoming JSON RPC responses and requests.

+It uses `RpcRegistry` plus `ExtHandlers` and `ResponseDispatcher` to handle the requests and responses in a central place.

 The `request_worker()` sends a number of LSP requests to the server to illustrate how the LSP protocol works.
 - `initialize` - tells the LSP server the client's capabilities and starts the session.